 The tax credit program includes a 4% tax credit and a competitive 9% tax credit.
 For both, the process for allocating tax credits is guided by federal regulations and distributed by states.
-Federal regulations incentivize development in high-poverty census tracts and areas where development is most difficult because of high construction costs, among other criteria.
 For Cincinnati, the Ohio Housing Finance Agency (OHFA) competitively distributes 9% credits to projects based on priorities they set each year through the Qualified Allocation Plan (QAP).

 We are not accepting requests for letters of support for 2023 LIHTC at this time.
 Please check back in December 2022 for updates on deadlines and how to submit a letter request form.

 Submit any questions to Morgan Noel Smith, Development Officer, at email@example.com